Find Schools

 The states with the most job growth for Floor Sander & Finisher are Colorado, Arizona, and Washington.
 Watch out if you plan on working in Tennessee, Maryland, or Wisconsin.
 These states have the worst job growth for this type of profession.

-How Much Does a Floor Sander & Finisher Make?
+Floor Sander & Finisher Salary

-The typical yearly salary for Floor Sanders and Finishers is somewhere between $25,380 and $56,850.
+The average yearly salary of a Floor Sander & Finisher ranges between $25,380 and $56,850.

 undefined